Brunodev09/runtime-reflection-typescript/README.md

 ### How to use

 This framework uses Typescript compiler experimental annotations to perform realtime type checking.
-It basically emulates the effect of `Reflection`, native in languages like Java, C#, C++ and other strongly typed languages.
+It basically emulates the effect of `Reflection`, native in languages like Java, C# and other strongly typed languages.

 ## Basic usage: